IBM/ibm-licensing-operator/deploy/argo-cd/README.md

       namespace: my-custom-namespace
 ```

-#### Apply custom metadata
+### Apply custom metadata

-To apply custom labels and annotations please refer to the official documentation for each component and apply the
+To apply custom labels and annotations to the operator-managed resources:
-changes to the `spec` section:

 ```yaml
 source: